Self-Hosting LLMs in Production: The vLLM + KubeAI Stack

 resourceProfile: nvidia-gpu-h100:1

-- Traffic hits the KubeAI OpenAI-compatible proxy
+- Traffic arrives at the KubeAI OpenAI-compatible proxy

 - KubeAI selects or spins up a backend for the target model